McLeodMoores/starling/examples/examples-simulated/README.md

 This view references a long-only equity portfolio consisting of stocks in the S&P 500 index.
 It shows some simple portfolio analytic values, the live daily P&L and VaR.

-The trades are originally arranged into sub-portfolios by sector.
+The portfolio structure consists of sub-portfolios of equity trades aggregated by sector.

 #### FairValue
 This is the (live) price of one share multiplied by the number of shares held in the portfolio